Turn-by-turn navigation

 tomTomNavigation.removeWaypointArrivalListener(waypointArrivalListener)

-The Navigation module allows you to manually mark a waypoint as visited, independent of ArrivalDetectionEngine
+You can also manually mark a waypoint as visited independently of the ArrivalDetectionEngine

 tomTomNavigation.departFromWaypoint(waypoint)

-This method throws an exception if the specified waypoint has not been previously arrived at or has no effect if it has already been departed from.
+This method throws an exception if the specified waypoint has not yet been marked as arrived or has no effect if it has already been departed from.

-is notified.
-This notification signifies the completion of arrival detection for the specific waypoint.
-Navigation then switches its focus to detecting arrival for the next waypoint, if one exists.
+callback is triggered.
+This signifies completion of arrival detection for the specific waypoint.
+Navigation then switches to detecting arrival for the next waypoint, if one exists.

 Next steps